ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/how-to-consume-data-subscription.dotnet.markdown

 {INFO/}

 {INFO: Timing out}
-If a worker loses the connection to the server for a given time period, it will throw an exception.
+A worker will time out after losing its connectivity with the server for a given time period.

-* Timeout period: `ConnectionStreamTimeout`
-* Exception generated when the timeout period is exceeded: `OperationCanceledException`
+* The timeout period can be set using the `ConnectionStreamTimeout` option.
+  E.g.
+  {CODE worker_timeout_minimal_sample@ClientApi\DataSubscriptions\DataSubscriptions.cs /}
 * Default timeout period: 30 second

-Example:
-{CODE worker_timeout@ClientApi\DataSubscriptions\DataSubscriptions.cs /}

 {INFO/}

 {INFO: OnUnexpectedSubscriptionError}
 `OnUnexpectedSubscriptionError` is the event raised when a connection failure occurs